NNPDF/nnusf/docs/source/tutorials/fitting.rst

-Using the trained model, we can generate a report containing the summary of the :math:`\chi^2` values and the comparisons between the experimental data sets and the NNSF:math:`\nu` predictions.
+Using the trained model, we can generate a report containing the summary of the :math:`\chi^2` values and the comparisons between the experimental data sets and the NNSFν predictions.
 To generate the report just run the following command:

 .. code-block:: bash